frazier85/RottenPotatoes/api.md

 **/api/general.php?action=<ACTION>**
 * <ACTION> is "get_genres": no POST data needed, returns all genres (useful for making a menu or area for users to browse)
 * <ACTION> is "get_albums_bygenre": expects genre ID as "id", returns all albums in a genre
+* <ACTION> is "get_albums_byartist": expects artist ID as "id", returns all albums by an artist

 **/api/review.php?action=<ACTION>**
 * <ACTION> is "get_reviews": expects album id as "id", returns reviews for that albums